-A. CONSTITUTIONAL JUDICIAL REVIEW: ONLY TWO SYSTEMS?
+A. JUDICIAL REVIEW OF CONSTITUTIONALITY: ONLY TWO SYSTEMS?

-When studying the constitutional judicial review of legislation, a difference between the European system (also known as the kelsenian or the concentrated system), and the American system (the so-called diffuse system), is usually made.
+When studying the judicial review of constitutionality of legislation, a distinction between the European system (also known as the Kelsenian or the concentrated system), and the American system (the so-called diffuse system), is usually made.

-Leaving aside a number of complexities which for the time being, are of no interest, it may be said that the most remarkable difference between both systems is that in the first system constitutional review is only allowed to the Constitutional Court whereas in the second system judicial review of legislation is at the discretion of each judge and tribunal.
+Leaving aside a number of complexities which for the time being are of little interest, it may be said that the most remarkable difference between both systems is that in the first system competence for constitutional review is only granted to the Constitutional Court whereas in the second system judicial review of legislation is at the discretion of each judge and tribunal.

-When the unconstitutionality is stated, the diffuse system compels the judge to disapply the unconstitutional norm to the case in hand; whereas, the concentrated system only entitles Contitutional Courts to repeal or quash unconstitutional statutes which may no longer be applied by the courts.
+When unconstitutionality is found, the diffuse system compels the judge not to apply the unconstitutional norm to the case in hand, whereas the concentrated system only entitles Constitutional Courts to repeal or quash unconstitutional statutes, which may no longer be applied by the courts.

-In other words, when the Constitutional Court declares unconstitutionality, its decision has general effects as a sort of negative legislation (Kelsen), whereas the judge's decision in the diffuse system shall only affect the parties to the process.
+In other words, when the Constitutional Court declares unconstitutionality, its decision has general effects as a sort of negative legislation (Kelsen), whereas the judge's decision in the diffuse system only affects the parties to the process.

 The so-called European system does not exist in all Western European countries.
-In some of them, and due to different reasons, there is no such constitutional judicial review.
-Those are the United Kingdom's, The Netherlands', Luxembourg's and Finland's cases.
-In the first case (U.K.), the lack of rigidity in the Constitution and the parliamentary sovereignity make any hipothesis of judicial review impossible.
-In the other cases, constitutional rigidity has proved to be perfectly compatible with the lack of constitutional review of parliamentary acts.
+In some of them, and due to different reasons, there is no such judicial review of constitutionality This is the case in the United Kingdom, the Netherlands, Luxembourg and Finland.
+In the first case (U.K.), the lack of rigidity in the Constitution combined with parliamentary sovereignty make any hypothesis of judicial review impossible.
+In the other cases, constitutional rigidity has proved to be perfectly compatible with the lack of constitutional review of parliementary acts.

 In other Western European countries the United States system of judicial review has been followed.
-That's the case of Norway, Sweden, Danemark, Iceland and Greece albeit with very remarkable differences among them.
+This is the case in Norway, Sweden, Denmark, Iceland and Greece albeit with very remarkable differences among them.

-It may even be considered that there are some countries where constitutional judical review has a mixed character: partially concentrated and partially diffuse as in Portugal, Ireland and Switzerland.
+It may even be considered that there are some countries where judicial review of constitutionality has a mixed character: partially concentrated and partially diffuse as in Portugal, Ireland and Switzerland.

-Hence, the system known as the kelsenian or European constitutional judicial review is strictly reduced to the German, Austrian, Belgian, French, Italian and Spanish Constitutions.
-And even among these countries, it is hardly acceptable that there is a unique system because the differences between them are not a few.
+Thus, the system known as the Kelsenian or European judicial review of constitutionality is strictly reduced to the German, Austrian, Belgian, French, Italian and Spanish Constitutions.
+And even among these countries, it is can hardly be said that there is a unique system because the differences between them are numerous.

-B. THE EUROPEAN SYSTEM OF CONSTITUTIONAL REVIEW: COMPOSITION OF THE COURTS AND COMPENTENCES of the judiciary in the election of constitutional judges has, to a certain extent, only been foreseen by Italy and Spain1.
+B. THE EUROPEAN SYSTEM OF CONSTITUTIONAL REVIEW: COMPOSITION OF THE COURTS AND COMPENTENCES the judiciary in the election of constitutional judges has been provided for, to a certain extent, only by Italy and Spain.

-After this introduction, I will continue with a brief analysis of the Constitutional Court's membership and competences in the European constitutional judicial review system.
+After this introduction, I will continue with a brief analysis of the Constitutional Court's membership and competences in the European system of judicial review of constitutionality.

-In all these countries, members of the Constitutional Court are largely elected by the political organs from the Nation (basically, the Parliament and the Executive).
-The participation
+In all the above countries, members of the Constitutional Court are largely elected by the political organs of the nation (basically, the Parliament and the Executive).
+The participation of

-France (and to some extent Belgium), is the sole country where members of the Constitutional Court (Conseil Constitutionnel) are not required to have any specific professional qualification.
-In the rest of the European countries, members are required to be jurists, normally professors of Law, practitioners or judges.
-In Italy, Spain and France, members of the Constitutional Court are nominated for a nine years term, in Germany their office last for twelve years but with an age limit of 68, and in Belgium and Austria they may stay no longer than to the age of 70.
-In all the cases, independence in the exercise of their duties is completely guaranteed.
+France (and to some extent Belgium), is the sole country where members of the Constitutional Court (Conseil constitutionnel) are not required to have any specific professional qualification.
+In the rest of the European countries, members are required to be jurists, normally professors of law, practitioners or judges.
+In Italy, Spain and France, members of the Constitutional Court are nominated for a nine year term, in Germany their term of office lasts for twelve years but with an age limit of 68, and in Belgium and Austria they may only remain in office to the age of 70.
+In all cases, independence in the exercise of their duties is completely guaranteed.